 The government-wide financial statements include the Statement of Net Position and the Statement of Activities for all activities of the District.
-The government-wide presentation focuses primarily on the sustainability of the District as an entity and the change in aggregate financial position resulting from the activities of the fiscal period.
+The governmentwide presentation focuses primarily on the sustainability of the District as an entity and the change in aggregate financial position resulting from the activities of the fiscal period.
 Governmental activities generally are financed through taxes, intergovernmental revenues and other non-exchange revenues.

 The daily accounts and operations of the District are organized on the basis of a fund and account groups, each of which is considered a separate accounting entity.
 The operations of the fund are accounted for with a separate set of self-balancing accounts that comprise its assets, liabilities, deferred inflows of resources, equity, revenues and expenditures.
 Government resources are allocated to and accounted for in the fund based upon the purpose for which they are to be spent and the means by which spending activities are controlled.
-The following is the governmental fund of the District:
+The following is the governmental funds of the District:

 General Fund - The General Fund is the general operating fund of the District.
-It is used to account for and report all financial resources except those that are required to be accounted for and reported in another fund.
-The General Fund is always a major fund.
+It is used to account for and report all financial resources not accounted for and reported in another fund.